Sbagni/sqlalchemy_assignment/README.md

 ## Step 2 - Climate App

-Now that you have completed your initial analysis, design a Flask API based on the queries that you have just developed.
+Designed a Flask API based on the queries that we have just developed.

-* Use FLASK to create your routes.
+* Used FLASK to create your routes.

 ### Routes